The Climb 2: Reception

-The game received "generally positive" reviews upon release according to review aggregator Metacritic.
+The game received "generally positive" reviews upon release according to review aggregator website Metacritic.

 While Gabriel Molly from IGN noted that the game did not have a lot of content at launch, the diversity of each level kept the experience fresh and interesting.
 He also noted that the game was "a significant leap in graphical quality" when compared to the first game.
 However, he believed that the lack of a proper multiplayer mode in the game is a missed opportunity.
 Writing for Polygon, Ben Kuchera praised The Climb 2 for improving on various aspects of its predecessor.
 He described the game as a rewarding experience, and praised the visuals for being "spectacular".
 In addition, he wrote that playing the game was "a surprisingly capable workout", though he remarked that the game was not accessible to players who would like to play while sitting.
-Writing for Mashable, Brenda Stolyar noted that playing The Climb 2 could be a nauseating experience, though she remarked that this may be the result of Crytek's intention to invoke a sense vertigo people may experience when they are climbing.
+Writing for Mashable, Brenda Stolyar noted that playing The Climb 2 could be a nauseating experience, though she remarked that this may be the result of Crytek's intention to invoke a sense of vertigo people may experience when they are climbing.

+During the 25th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated The Climb 2 for "Sports Game of the Year".